-The “Calm Bites” contain ashwagandha as the first ingredient and, therefore, should be avoided while breastfeeding.
+The “Calm Bites” contain a dose of ashwagandha as the first ingredient and, therefore, should be avoided while breastfeeding.

 However, the “Multi Bites” are simply a daily vitamin and are safe to consume during pregnancy.
 The “Energy Bites” are also safe to take; however, they contain 20 milligrams of caffeine per bite.

 For breastfeeding women, it is recommended to limit their caffeine consumption to no more than 300 milligrams per day, which is 100 milligrams higher than the recommendation for pregnant women (source: Centers for Disease Control and Prevention [CDC]).

 Therefore, consider the caffeine in the Goli “Energy Bites” within the context of the caffeine you consume throughout the day, including from chocolate, coffee, soft drinks, teas, and energy drinks.

 Additionally, Goli “Super Green” and “Super Fruit” gummies are safe to consume while breastfeeding.
 They contain a wide list of vitamins, minerals, fruits, and vegetables that have many health benefits.
 The recommended dosage of these vitamins is two gummies twice daily.

 Also, Goli now offers the new “Dreamy Sleep” gummies, which contain many ingredients, including lemon balm.
 Lemon balm is deemed as likely safe to consume while breastfeeding and may even act as a galactagogue (source: National Library of Medicine).

 A galactagogue is a substance that can help increase milk production for breastfeeding women.